Stadler Euro Dual: Germany

-Shortly thereafter, a major order for 30 Euro Duals, accompanied by options for 70 more, was placed by the Swiss rolling stock leasing company European Loc Pool.
-The first batch of ten locomotives are to be all configured for use in Germany and shall only initially be certified for use in Germany, although there are plans to seek approval for operations in other countries, including Norway and Sweden.
-Their maximum speed is to be restricted to 120 km/h, although it shall be possible to regear them for 160 km/h if that change is desired by the operator.
+Shortly thereafter, a major order for 30 Euro Duals, accompanied by options for 70 more, was placed by the Swiss rolling stock leasing company European Loc Pool (ELP).
+The first batch of ten locomotives were to be configured for use in Germany and certified for operation only within Germany (with plans to seek approval for operation in other countries, including Norway and Sweden).
+Their maximum speed was restricted to 120 km/h, although with possibility of re-gearing them for 160 km/h if so desired by the operator.

 During late 2018, another operator, ITL, placed an order for ten Euro Duals configured for use on the German railways.

 Bolivia

 Bolivian operator, Ferroviaria Andina ordered three Stadler SALi (South American Light Loco) locomotives derived from Euro Dual design and adapted for Bolivian metre-gauge railway, in February 2018.

 Tanzania

 Tanzania Railways Corporation ordered six Euro Dual locomotives for Tanzania Standard Gauge Railway in January 2020.